cocos/cocos-docs/en/physics-2d/physics-2d-rigid-body.md

 A rigid body is the basic object that makes up the physical world and can be imagined as an object that you cannot see (draw) or touch (collide) and that cannot be deformed.

-Since the Builtin 2D physics system only has collision detection, rigid bodies do not work for the Builtin 2D physics system, and this setup only works for the Box 2D physics system.
+Since the Builtin 2D physics system only has collision detection, rigid bodies do not work for the Builtin 2D physics system, and this setup only works for the Box2D physics system.

 ## Add Rigidbody